sbi-benchmark/sbibm/CONTRIBUTING.md

 **[black](https://github.com/psf/black)**: Automatic code formatting for Python.
 You can run black manually from the console using `black .` in the top directory of the repository, which will format all files.

 **[isort](https://github.com/timothycrosley/isort)**: Used to consistently order imports.
-You can run isort manually from the console using `isort -y` in the top directory.
+You can run isort manually from the console using `isort .` in the top directory.